codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/triggers/cron-triggers.md

 codefresh create trigger "cron:codefresh:codefresh:0 */20 * * * *:hello-once-in-20-min:107e9db97062" 4a5634e4b2cd6baf021a3c0a
 ```

-From now on, every 20 minutes Codefresh will trigger pipeline execution for 2 pipeline linked to the previously specified `cron` `trigger-event` (once in 20 minutes)
+From now on, every 20 minutes Codefresh will trigger a pipeline execution for 2 pipelines linked to the previously specified `cron` `trigger-event` (once in 20 minutes)

 #### Cron Event payload